deepaksood619/deepaksood619.github.io/docs/about-me/ideas/startups-ideas-saas.md

 When everyone is onboard with the concept to not go to first every site for offers and then recharge, we can get a cut from the recharges.
 And exclusive codes also.

+### Lie Detector

+Whatever politicians say or anyone say, make it searchable,

+Transcribe it and add summary along with whole transcript searchable

+Highlight all points that they have spoken contradictory

 ## Tech

 ### Simplify git and docker environment management